-support many charitable organizations in the Louisville and surrounding areas.
-They have donated their time and talent to making a difference in the cause that they care about most.
+WR Realtors supports many charitable organizations in the Louisville and surrounding areas.
+We have donated our time and talent to making a difference in our community.
 Click on the adjoining links to find out more.

 Community relations task force for Trinity High School

-Louisville, KY area since 1853.
-It not only provides clothes and food for the homeless, but helps those folks with alcohol and drug dependency, as well as the chronically mentally ill.
+Provides clothes and food for the homeless, but helps those folks with alcohol and drug dependency, as well as the chronically mentally ill.
 There are three dormitories on the campus that houses those in transition, provide housing for the mentally ill, and there are job and mental health counselors.
-They are dedicated to ending homelessness and in fact their slogan is "Ending homelessness, one person at a time." svdplou.org
+They are dedicated to ending homelessness and in fact their slogan is "Ending homelessness, one person at a time."